dzidulajubilee/Wazuh-Casebender/README.md

 # STEP5 - Final integration step - enabling the integration in the Wazuh manager configuration file  <br>

 Modify `/var/ossec/etc/ossec.conf` and insert the below code.
-You will need to insert the IP address for your The Hive server inside the `<hook_url>` tags as well as insert your API key inside the `<api_key>` tags.
+You will need to insert the IP address and port for your Casebender server inside the `<hook_url>` tags as well as insert your API key inside the `<api_key>` tags.

 Place Below the Global Tag